-Remuneration Committee: 5 members - including the Deputy Chairperson of the Board of Directors - 3 of whom are independent pursuant to the applicable regulations and the Articles of Association;
+Remuneration Committee: 5 members - including the Deputy Chairman of the Board of Directors - 3 of whom are independent pursuant to the applicable regulations and the Articles of Association;

-Risks Committee, composed of 5 members, 3 of whom are independent pursuant to the applicable regulations and the Articles of Association; two members are also enrolled with the Register of Auditors and have practised the legal auditing of accounts for a period of at least three years.
+7.P.3. a) ii) 7.P.4. - Risks Committee: 5 members, 3 of whom are independent pursuant to the applicable regulations and the Articles of Association; two members are also enrolled with the Register of Auditors and have practised as auditors for at least three years.

-The Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group is also in place; it is composed of 5 members, all independent pursuant to the applicable regulations and the Articles of Association; one member is also enrolled with the Register of Auditors and has practised the legal auditing of accounts for a period of at least three years.
+The Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group is also in place; it is composed of 5 members, all independent pursuant to the applicable regulations and the Articles of Association; one member is also enrolled with the Register of Auditors and has practised as an auditor for at least three years.

-In establishing the Committees, the Board took into consideration the professional characteristics and experience of the Board Directors, so that each Committee is composed of members whose competence and professional skills are appropriate in terms of the duties attributed and is able to ensure the performance of tasks in a timely manner.
+In establishing the Committees, the Board took into consideration the professional characteristics and experience of the Board Members, so that each Committee is composed of members whose skills and professionalism are appropriate in terms of the duties attributed and who are able to ensure the performance of tasks with adequate time commitment.

 The activities of each Committee are coordinated and directed by a Chairman designated by the Board.
-The Board Director appointed as Chairman of a Committee must be independent and may not hold the office of Chairman of another Committee appointed by the Board.
+The Board Member appointed as Chairman of a Committee must be independent and may not hold the office of Chairman of another Committee appointed by the Board.